-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Appalachian State, approximately 51% of students took out student loans averaging $5,519 a year.
-That adds up to $22,076 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Appalachian State, approximately 47% of students took out student loans averaging $6,820 a year.
+That adds up to $27,280 over four years for those students.

 The student loan default rate at Appalachian State is 3.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.